dineshkumar227/adder/README.md

 # Technical Details
   * Grades set theory based proofs
   * Automatically identifies variables, sets, claims and assumptions in a proof
-  * Transpiles using NLP techniques to Lean, a programming language meant for proof checking using NLP techniques
+  * Transpiles using NLP techniques to Lean, a programming language meant for proof checking

 ## USAGE
   * Simply type your formatted proof into the box and hit submit to get your proof checked!